 The easiest way to get to Cockatoo Island is by Public ferry.
-The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay, Darling Harbour and Barangaroo as well as from wharves along Parramatta River.
+The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay and Barangaroo as well as from wharves along Parramatta River.
 For further information, including timetables, visit the Transport NSW website.
 You can also visit Cockatoo Island by water taxi, private boat or kayak.

-Boat mooring: Private vessels may use Camber Marina on the south side of Cockatoo Island.
-Pay for casual berthing at the Marina Café & Bar at the top of the gangway.
+Boat mooring: Private vessels may use Camber Marina on the island's southern apron.
+Pay for casual berthing at Marina Café & Bar near the gangway.
 Overnight berths must be booked in advance by calling 9940 0172 or emailing firstname.lastname@example.org.
-Most boats to 42' can be accommodated but there are restrictions above 30' length and 10m height so please call ahead to enquire about availability.
+Most boats to 42' can be accommodated but there are restrictions above 30' length and 10m height so call ahead to enquire about availability.
 Fees are $15 for 4 hours for a boat to 29'.
-Please visit cockatoomarine.com.au for further details and overnight bookings.
+Please visit cockatoomarine.com.au for details and overnight bookings.

 Car parking: Street parking is available near the ferry wharves at Woolwich, Greenwich, Chiswick, Huntleys Point, Drummoyne, Birchgrove and Balmain.
 Check signage for any restrictions.

 COVID-19 update – Cockatoo Island has reopened: We are very pleased to welcome visitors back to Cockatoo Island from 11 October 2021.
 In line with the NSW Government’s roadmap for easing lockdown restrictions, eligible people can now travel to our iconic destination on Sydney Harbour.
 Our popular cafes – Societé Overboard and Marina Café & Bar – will resume serving visitors on 14 and 15 October respectively.
 PLUS: We are now accepting bookings for accommodation, with availabilities from Friday 15 October.